rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 ...

-## USD
-What is the ultimate fate of the USD?
+What is the ultimate fate of modern fiat, the petrodollar system?

-The USD was originally backed by gold.
+The USD was
+ originally backed by gold.
-Roughly $20/ounce, then $35/ounce,
+Roughly $20/ounce,
+ then $35/ounce during the
+ Breton Woods era,
- then pure fiat backed by the
+ and then pure fiat backed by the
  US empire's agreement with Saudi Arabia.
-These are, by any measure, distinct monies, but all were known as USD.
+These are, by any measure, distinct monies, but all were known as "USD".
 The fate of the existing
- post 1971 fiat USD seems obvious, as non-sustainable systems tend to.. well.. not sustain.
+ post-1971 fiat USD seems obvious, as fiat systems tend to hyperinflated into oblivion.

 And we're way past the point of no return.
 80% of all circulating money was created in the last two years.